CMC Bylaws & Guidelines

 ARTICLE 3 – MEMBERSHIP

-3.3 Meet the membership criteria.
+3.3 Members must meet the membership criteria.

-3.4 Agree with the club purpose.
+3.4 Members will agree with the club purpose.

 3.6 Members must reside in Canada for at least 6 months of the year and must maintain a Canadian postal address.
 Grandfather clause is applied to current members that have moved from Canada but are still active with the Chapter.